 - Heat the containers at 100-110 °C for about 30 minutes in the oven and then allow them to cool at room temperature and measure the weight of the empty containers.

 - Weigh the sample along with the container to the nearest 0.1 gram and subtract the weight of the container to obtain the weight of the sample- W1.
-The weight of the sample filled in the container is 50.0 ± 0.5 gram.
+The weight of the sample filled in the container is 50.0 ± 0.5 grams.

-- If penetration values are to be compared too, then pour the sample in penetrometer cup also.
+- If penetration values are to be compared too, then pour the sample in the penetrometer cup also.
 Find out the penetration value as specified in IS: 1203- 1978.